goncalomb/sane-wasm/README.md

 ## Using

 For now, this project has only been used on a browser environment, usage with Node.js or other environments is untested/unsupported.
-The API may still suffer changes and no `npm` package is provided at the moment.

 The recommended way to use this project is to add it as a [submodule](https://git-scm.com/book/en/v2/Git-Tools-Submodules) to your application.
 Integrate `./build.sh` with your build process.
 And include the main .js file: